jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 Our choices matter.
 What we decide to do shapes the paths we take in life.
 The point is that _we cannot decide what we will decide to do_.
 As Harris summarises:

-<h4 class="blockquote">"You can change your life, and yourself, through effort and discipline - but you have whatever capacity for effort and discipline you have in this moment, and not a scintilla more (or less).
+<blockquote>"You can change your life, and yourself, through effort and discipline - but you have whatever capacity for effort and discipline you have in this moment, and not a scintilla more (or less).
 You are either lucky in this department or you aren't - and you cannot make your own luck.
 <br><br>
 "...choices, efforts, intentions, and reasoning influence our behavior - but they are themselves part of a chain of causes that precede conscious awareness and over which we exert no ultimate control.
-My choices matter - and there are paths toward making wiser ones - but I cannot choose what I choose."</h4>
+My choices matter - and there are paths toward making wiser ones - but I cannot choose what I choose."</blockquote>

 This conclusion - that our choices matter but that we cannot choose them - has profound consequences for our ideas of personal and moral responsibility -- not to mention blame, justice, success, failure, and the entirety of our social, societal, and legal systems.